google/bigwheels/docs/building_and_running.md

 ### With Android Studio

-Use Android Studio to open `android` subfolder and build
+Use Android Studio to open the BigWheels folder and build it.
+A custom DXC_PATH can be set through the env of a `.properties` file.

 ### Command line